solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

     ![Diagram of SQL Server 2019 Data Lake](media/sql-server-2019-data-lake.png)

+2. How will you integrate multiple, disparate data sources?

+    With tiering, applications can seamlessly access data in a variety of external stores as though the data resides in the local HDFS.
+This allows you to interact with the files in Azure Data Lake Store Gen2 as if they were local files.
+You can either use an Azure Storage access key or an Azure Active Directory User Account to gain permission to the files.

+3. What method can be used to ensure the best performance when querying data?

+    The [Intelligent Query Processing](https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15) (QP) features of SQL Server 2019 and Azure SQL Database can be sued to improve the performance of existing workloads with minimal work.
+The key to enabling these features in SQL Server 2019 is to set the [database compatibility level](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-ver15) to `150`.

 *Deep analytics and AI*

 1. What would be used to solve the AI requirements?